opensyria/OpenSyria/doc/wallet-security.md

 ## Overview

-This guide provides best practices for securing your OpenSyria wallet and choosing strong encryption passphrases.
+This guide provides best practices for securing your OpenSY wallet and choosing strong encryption passphrases.
 Following these guidelines helps protect your funds from theft and loss.

 ---